How to Lower Blood Pressure

 What are the 2 different blood pressure measurements?

-The two different blood pressure measurements are systolic pressure and diastolic pressure.
+The two different measurements are systolic pressure and diastolic pressure.
 Systolic pressure is the top number and represents the pressure in the arteries when the heart beats.
 Diastolic pressure is the bottom number and represents the pressure in the arteries when the heart is at rest between beats.
 It is important to monitor both numbers to get a comprehensive understanding of your pressure.

 Does high blood pressure increase your risk of heart disease?

 3. Angiotensin II receptor blockers (ARBs): ARBs work similarly to ACE inhibitors by blocking the effects of angiotensin II.
-They help relax blood vessels and lower blood pressure.
+They help relax vessels and lower pressure.
 See Telsartan tablets to lower blood pressure.

 4. Calcium channel blockers: These medications prevent calcium from entering the muscle cells of your heart and blood vessels.
 By doing so, they relax and widen blood vessels, reducing blood pressure.
 See Generic Norvasc to lower blood pressure.

 5. Beta-blockers: Beta-blockers reduce the workload on your heart by blocking the effects of adrenaline.
-This helps slow down your heart rate and lower blood pressure.
+This helps slow down your heart rate and lower pressure.

 Vasodilators relax blood vessel muscles, widening them and reducing pressure.